 The seven stages of the sales process include the following steps.
-These steps or ways can improve your sale process:
+These steps or ways can improve your sales process:

 - Handling objections

-The first step is the process of identifying the potential prospect and those companies who might be interested in your product.
-Also, whether or not they can afford your product.
+The first step is identifying the potential prospect and those companies who might be interested in your product and whether they can afford it.

 At this point, your researcher determines the ideal buyer for your brand.
 These people are qualified prospects.

 However, just one prospect will not suffice.
-You will need to construct a list of possible consumers that fit your pre-defined criteria.
+You must construct a list of possible consumers that fit your pre-defined criteria.

 You might wish to screen them only to see whether their average monthly profit or income is appropriate for the price of your product.